zachthieme/fullstack_test/InvestigationLog.md

 - added input validating for rating and updated tests
 - noticed that the dates in the ui are displaying as a day in the past eventhough the backend is sending the correct dates. resolved by properly using utc through the app.
 - added the ability to sort by either stars or date
+- used ChatGPT Codex to fix tests and add debounce to api call

 # APPENDIX - Raw Notes